 Injury to the Baby

-Birth injuries to a newborn baby as a result of medical negligence * can have different medical complications for the newborn . this type of birth trauma can have life-long effects on the quality of life of the child.
-Some of the most common reason for childbirth malpractice * cases are:
+Step number one if you are pursuing a birth injury medical negligence claim is determining if the birth injury to the baby was a result of negligence by a third party.
+Birth injuries to a newborn baby as a result of medical negligence can have different medical complications for the newborn.
+This type of birth trauma can have life-long effects on the quality of life of the child.
+Some of the most common reason for childbirth malpractice cases are:

 - Brain Damage